boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-      At this layer, QoS treatment is indicated by QoS indicator specific to the encapsulation used in the TN domain, and it could be DSCP or MPLS TC.
+      At this layer, QoS treatment is indicated by QoS indicator specific to the encapsulation used in the TN domain, and it could be DSCP or MPLS Traffic Class (TC) .
 This layer of QoS will be referred as 'TN QoS Class', or 'TN QoS' for short, in this document.

    While 5QI might be exposed to the TN domain, via the DSCP value